When it comes to building a stronger overhead press, doing more overhead presses consistently is one of the best ways to improve.

-Performing a bench press with a closer grip is another accessory movement for overhead presses.
+Performing a bench press with a closer grip is another accessory exercise for overhead presses.

-You don’t need to use a super narrow grip, just enough to keep your forearms close to your sides is enough.
+You don’t need to use a super narrow grip during the close grip bench press, just enough to keep your forearms close to your sides is enough.

 This will help overload the anterior delts and triceps for a bigger overhead press.